HubRise/website/content/apps/uber-eats/en/overview.md

 ## Prerequisites

-To establish a connection between Uber Eats and HubRise, your restaurant must be a Uber Eats partner.
+Your restaurant must be an Uber Eats partner to complete the connection.
+To connect Uber Eats, check [Connection to HubRise](/connect-hubrise).